-Reporter at Fast Company.
-Graduate of Craig Newmark Graduate School of Journalism (CUNY).
+Reporter at Fast Company/Inc. Graduate of Craig Newmark Graduate School of Journalism (CUNY).
 Previously CNNBusiness.
-Freelance bylines include NBCNews, Vice, The Atlantic, The Daily Beast.
+Freelance bylines include NBCNews, Vice, The Atlantic, The Daily Beast, Slate.
 Formerly social media and content marketing manager, with copywriting and copy-editing experience.

 On a summer weekend at the end of July, around 300 student volunteers from across the country, from Boston to Los Angeles, gathered at a hotel in humid Houston for a training summit.
 These young activists were expecting to receive a crash course in how to better serve their communities in combating gun violence.